xsdenied1/Visualizing-bikeshare/README.md

 ### Tools
 - R, RStudio
-- dplyr, skimr, and ggplot2 libray to analyze the dataset.
+- dplyr, skimr, and ggplot2 library to analyze the dataset.